 Five years after this Exhibition my first album cover came knocking, Saxon’s Crusader.

-1984 was a productive year for Paul, it was then he was introduced to the world of Heavy Metal, he had the good fortune to make the acquaintance of the Band 'Saxon' and their indomitable singer Biff Byford.
-He was commissioned to do the artwork for the album and the stage designs, the album was 'Crusader', now a classic in the annals of rock.
-Paul has painted twelve albums to datefor the band including their latest Sacrifice and has developed a great friendship with Biff and the boys.
+1984 was a productive year for Paul, it was then he was introduced to the world of Heavy Metal, he had the good fortune to make the acquaintance of the Band ‘Saxon’ and their indomitable singer Biff Byford.
+He was commissioned to do the artwork for the album and the stage designs, the album was ‘Crusader’, now a classic in the annals of rock.
+Paul has painted seventeen albums to date for the band including their latest Solid Book of Rock and has developed a great friendship with Biff and the boys.
 Paul says, if you have never been to a Saxon gig, make sure you do before you die.

 Saxon were also to play a pivotal roll with Paulʼs next venture, albeit a departure from his art it was well connected and part of his next journey.